Abisolaagboola/Capstoneproject/README.md

 •	Days of the week: for proper visualization and understanding of the days of the week provided.
 It is required to change it from numbers to text format and this was also done using conditional column

-•	Adding a new column to represent the state where the airline was located: this was also done through research work by searching for the airline where the state was located.
+•	Adding a new column to represent the state where the airline was located: This was also done through research work by searching for the airline where the state was located.

 •	Changing the flight delay: This was also done by using create column by example and 0 was represented as flight delay while 1 was represented as flight not delayed.
 After all the steps were taken, errors and empty spaces were removed, and the dataset was transformed to the powebi desktop.

 ## Data Modelling

 After the data was transformed into the powerbi desktop, I discovered there was a need for a relationship  and looking at the data available there is no relationship, and that was what brought about creating a new sheet for airport from and airport to and researching on where the airport was located in other to build a relationship with the airline data.
 The relationship was created, and it looked like this.

 ![Airline Model](https://user-images.githubusercontent.com/106280893/179356274-15f83a7b-0ec5-4da9-ae5d-8665ab5fbd65.png)